 Acceptance criteria for softgel hardness are set by the manufacturer, not by a pharmacopoeia, which means they must be robustly developed, formally validated, and transparently documented for regulatory review.

 Step 1.
 Build acceptance bands from validated batches.
-Test n = 20 softgels from each of at least three qualified production batches (ideally from different production campaigns spanning 1–3 months).
+Test n = 20 softgels from each of at least three qualified production batches.
 Pool the data and calculate mean ± 3 SD for each reported parameter.
-Compare the 3 SD bands against known-failure modes: bands must be tight enough to catch out-of-specification batches (confirmed by correlated failure of dissolution or stability) but wide enough to avoid false OOS events on genuinely acceptable batches.

 Step 2.
 Stress-test the bands.
 Deliberately generate under-cured and over-cured softgel batches via controlled deviation in drying time or humidity.
-Measure hardness; verify the bands correctly flag the stress batches as OOS.
-If they do not, tighten the bands.
-If they flag known-good batches as OOS, widen the bands and investigate variability sources.
+Verify the bands correctly flag the stress batches as OOS.

 Step 4.
 Document the method in a formal SOP.
 The SOP must specify: probe size, probe material, support platform aperture, environmental conditioning, sample selection protocol, pre-test speed, test speed, trigger force, target displacement, rupture detection criteria, data acquisition rate, load cell, replicate count, outlier handling, acceptance criteria, and signature requirements for release.

 Step 5.
 Integrate with 21 CFR Part 11 audit trail.
 Every softgel hardness run recorded for release purposes must carry: timestamp, operator electronic signature, method ID and version, batch ID, raw curve storage, and reviewer approval signature.
-The KHT TA-30 pharma software enforces all of these as standard and prevents modification or deletion of raw curves even by administrator accounts.
+The KHT TA-30 pharma software enforces all of these as standard.

 Step 6.
-Stability trending.
-Run hardness at every stability pull point (typically 0, 3, 6, 9, 12, 18, 24, 36 months).
+Stability trending: Run hardness at every stability pull point.
 Plot peak force and work-to-rupture over time.
-Trending these two parameters catches most physical stability failures before dissolution testing does, giving formulation scientists an early indicator of shell degradation.
+Trending these two parameters catches most physical stability failures before dissolution testing does.